 1. Find new ways to come together.

-Around the world, people of all ages continue to come up with inventive ways to bring us closer and bridge the physical distance between us.
+Since the start of the pandemic, people have been coming up with inventive ways to bring us closer and bridge the physical distance between us.
 And you may need to come up with new ideas now to combat quarantine fatigue.

 Rufa also recommends reaching out beyond your own circle to the vulnerable members of your community, such as seniors and people with disabilities — especially those who live alone or don’t have access to technology.